fishyy119/fluent-flame-reader/docs/BUILDING.md

 npm run electron
 ```

-Also you can quickly check if everything is okay by running a simple test like this:
+You can also do a simple test to check very basic things like this:

 ```bash
 npm run test